xxsc0529/genai-toolbox/docs/en/resources/sources/dgraph.md

 type: docs
 weight: 1
 description: >
- Dgraph is a horizontally scalable and distributed graph database.
+ Dgraph is fully open-source, built-for-scale graph database for Gen AI workloads

 ---

 ## About

-[Dgraph][dgraph-docs] is a horizontally scalable and distributed graph database.
-It provides ACID transactions, consistent replication, and linearizable reads.
+[Dgraph][dgraph-docs] is an open-source graph database.
+It is designed for real-time workloads, horizontal scalability, and data flexibility.
+Implemented as a distributed system, Dgraph processes queries in parallel to deliver the fastest result.

 This source can connect to either a self-managed Dgraph cluster or one hosted on Dgraph Cloud.
 If you're new to Dgraph, the fastest way to get started is to